HaoYifanyo/Activiti_demo/README.md

 * Who is authorized to operate at a certain point (by [taskListener](#TaskListener))

 In this project, I created some useful wrapper [methods](#Methods) to make it easier for other modules to operate the processes.
-The code has been used in large real software projects.
-I removed the parts of them that were associated with business code and improved them.
+These codes have been used in large-scale real software projects.
+I removed the parts of them that were associated with business codes and improved them.
+To reduce the call time consumption, I created [batch methods](#Batch methods) that use multi-threads.

 ## Usage
 Usually, the module can be run as a separate service.
 For example, you can use Spring Cloud and have other modules call methods in this module via HTTP requests.